BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 # Interoperable_Container_Runtime
 ** **

-## Project Description Template
+## Abstract

-Background : With the OCI standard being established for container runtime, we are seeing multiple implementations becoming popular (including legacy Docker, and new containerd, crio, frakti).
-Although these allow flexibility in hosting containers, they create a challenge for performing common container management operations in an interoperable manner (e.g. putting an image onto crio is much different than doing so with Docker)
+Lightweight containers made virtual machines very accessible and easy to use for all.
+By the time, popular providers come up with different implementations and approaches for managing container functionalities.
+Thus, created a challenge for performing common container lifecycle functionalities in a common manner.
+For example, running a command to pull an image in Docker is very different from Containerd or Crio.

+In order to establish the common ground, OCI came out (For more information see: OCI (Open Container Initiative): https://www.opencontainers.org).
+However, this standardization does not implicitly state how a container management should function, rather it states how to run a file-system bundle or such.

-Project specifics : In this project we will study the differences in these popular runtimes and implement an interoperable solution to implement common container management operations.
-This work will be open-sourced and useful in having an interoperable container management framework.
+In this project, we study the differences in the popular runtimes such as Docker, containerd and implement an interoperable solution that interface common container lifecycle-management functionalities.
-For more information see:
-OCI (Open Container Initiative): https://www.opencontainers.org

-This template proposal contains a number of sections, which you can edit/modify/add/delete/organize as you like.
-Some key sections we’d like to have in the proposal are:

-- Vision: An executive summary of the vision, goals, users, and general scope of the intended project.

-- Solution Concept: the approach the project team will take to meet the business needs.
-This section also provides an overview of the architectural and technical designs made for implementing the project.

-- Scope: the boundary of the solution defined by itemizing the intended features and functions in detail, determining what is out of scope, a release strategy and possibly the criteria by which the solution will be accepted by users and operations.

-Project Proposal can be used during the follow-up analysis and design meetings to give context to efforts of more detailed technical specifications and plans.
-It provides a clear direction for the project team; outlines project goals, priorities, and constraints; and sets expectations.

 ** **